weimeilin79/rpg-rag/instructions/module-one/01-setup_env.md

         "Version": "2012-10-17",
         "Statement": [
             {
-                "Sid": "BedrockFullAccess",
+              "Sid": "Statement1",
               "Effect": "Allow",
-                "Action": ["bedrock:*"],
+              "Action": [
+                "aoss:*"
+              ],
+              "Resource": [
-                "Resource": "*"
+                "*"
+              ]
             }
         ]
     }
     ```
+### Create Access key

+- In Access key 1, click on **Create access key**, select **Application running outside AWS**
+- Click Next to proceed and Create access key.
+- STORE THE Access key, and Secret access key, DO NOT LOSE IT!

 ## Sign up for Bedrock
 - Amazon Bedrock is a fully managed service that provides access to foundation models available via an API.
 With Bedrock, you can choose from a variety of models to find the one that’s best suited for your use case.
-- In US-EAST-1, go to https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess and enable the service.
+- In US-EAST-1, go to https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess and enable the following model.

 ## Setup a Container Registry

-### Sign in to the AWS Management Console
-- Open the AWS Management Console at https://aws.amazon.com/ and sign in with your credentials.

 ### Navigate to Amazon ECR
 - In the AWS Management Console, select Services.